Opinion | Are things about to get better? Incredibly, new signs suggest the answer is yes.

 First, the Bureau of Labor Statistics released its monthly jobs report for October, showing that the economy created 531,000 new jobs and the unemployment rate dropped to 4.6 percent.
 In addition, previous months’ numbers were revised based on more complete data: The BLS reports that there were 235,000 more jobs created in August and September than they had previously reported.

 Let me remind you that just six months ago, a monthly report showing that a mere 266,000 jobs had been created in April was greeted as though it was one of the greatest economic catastrophes in American history.
-Reporters and pundits called it “dismal,” “disastrous,” “a huge letdown,” and “a significant slowdown.”
+Reporters and pundits called it “dismal,” “disastrous,” “a huge letdown” and “a significant slowdown.”
 But it now appears that while we still have a ways to go before the effects of the pandemic recession are over, the economy is recovering quite nicely.

 We’ve been in this position before: Earlier this year, when coronavirus vaccines began to roll out but before the emergence of the delta variant, we thought the pandemic would soon be behind us and the economy would surge back.
 Now it looks like it may really happen.